These TRCN questions on Safeguarding are all from its sub-topics in the TRCN EXAM SYLLABUS.

 B. disrespect for school rules

-C. a potential indicator of harm that requires sensitive exploration and reporting
+C. a potential indicator of harm

 D. simple laziness